Mathematical economics: Mathematicization of economics

 The surface of the Volatility smile is a 3-D surface whereby the current market implied volatility (Z-axis) for all options on the underlier is plotted against strike price and time to maturity (X & Y-axes).

 Over the course of the 20th century, articles in "core journals" in economics have been almost exclusively written by economists in academia.
-As a result, much of the material transmitted in those journals relates to economic theory, and "economic theory itself has been continuously more abstract and mathematical."
+As a result, much of the material published in those journals concerns economic theory, and "economic theory itself has been continuously more abstract and mathematical."
 A subjective assessment of mathematical techniques employed in these core journals showed a decrease in articles that use neither geometric representations nor mathematical notation from 95% in 1892 to 5.3% in 1990.
 A 2007 survey of ten of the top economic journals finds that only 5.8% of the articles published in 2003 and 2004 lacked both statistical analysis of data and mathematical expressions that were indexed with numbers at the margin of the page.

 Econometrics

 Ragnar Frisch coined the word "econometrics" and helped to found both the Econometric Society in 1930 and the journal Econometrica in 1933.
 A student of Frisch's, Trygve Haavelmo published The Probability Approach in Econometrics in 1944, where he asserted that precise statistical analysis could be used as a tool to validate mathematical theories about economic actors with data from complex sources.
 This linking of statistical analysis of systems to economic theory was also promulgated by the Cowles Commission (now the Cowles Foundation) throughout the 1930s and 1940s.

 The roots of modern econometrics can be traced to the American economist Henry L. Moore.
-Moore studied agricultural productivity and attempted to fit changing values of productivity for plots of corn and other crops to a curve using different values of elasticity.
-Moore made several errors in his work, some from his choice of models and some from limitations in his use of mathematics.
-The accuracy of Moore's models also was limited by the poor data for national accounts in the United States at the time.
-While his first models of production were static, in 1925 he published a dynamic "moving equilibrium" model designed to explain business cycles—this periodic variation from over-correction in supply and demand curves is now known as the cobweb model.
+Moore studied agricultural productivity and attempted to fit changing productivity values for plots of corn and other crops to a curve using different elasticity values.
+Moore made several errors in his work, some due to his choice of models and some due to limitations in his use of mathematics.
+The accuracy of Moore's models was also limited by the poor data for national accounts in the United States at the time.
+While his first models of production were static, in 1925, he published a dynamic "moving equilibrium" model designed to explain business cycles—this periodic variation from over-correction in supply and demand curves is now known as the cobweb model.
 A more formal derivation of this model was made later by Nicholas Kaldor, who is largely credited for its exposition.